m-idriss/3dime/README.md

 ### ✅ How It Works

 * When you push to the `main` branch, the workflow runs automatically
-* It connects to your OVH hosting via FTP
+* It connects to your FTP server using the provided credentials
 * It uploads all files from your repo to the path you defined in `FTP_PATH`

 ---